Topological expansion of unitary integrals and maps: Maps and maps of unitary type

 \begin{definition} An \textbf{embedded graph} is a pair $(\Gamma, \surf)$, where $\surf$ is a compact topological surface and $\Gamma$ is a graph (with possibly loops and multiple edges) embedded in $\surf$, so that we write $\Gamma \subset \surf$, such that \begin{itemize} \item the vertices of $\Gamma$ are distinct points on the surface $\surf$, \item the edges of $\Gamma$ are simple paths on $\surf$ that can intersect only at their endpoints, \item the complement $\surf \setminus \Gamma$ of the graph is a disjoint union of simply connected open sets.
 Each of these connected components is called a \textbf{face}. \end{itemize} The genus of an embedded graph is the genus of the surface $\surf$.

 An embedded graph will be said to be oriented if $\Gamma$ is an oriented graph. \end{definition} We shall sometimes refer to $\Gamma$ and $\surf$ as the underlying graph and surface of an embedded graph.
+Notice that the genus of the surface is well-defined: it follows from the fact that the faces are homeomorphic to disks, see \cite[Section 1.3.2.2.]{gamkrelidze_graphs_2004}.

 \begin{remark} In this article, the embedded graphs are in general disconnected.
 We will specify it when the maps we consider are connected. \end{remark}

 \begin{definition} Two (oriented or unoriented) embedded graphs $(\Gamma_{1}, \surf_{1})$ and $(\Gamma_{2}, \surf_{2})$ are said to be isomorphic if there is a orientation-preserving homeomorphism $h \colon \surf_{1} \to \surf_{2}$ such that $h|_{\Gamma}$ is an isomorphism of (oriented or unoriented) graphs. \end{definition}